Application Standards 1.1

 3. Fitting, Please wait

 The purpose of the signal status indicator is to provide just the necessary amount of information to the user.
 Our technology is made for users of all skill levels.
-If there is any additional debugging information that can be useful to the user, they will find it in the appropriate message from NeuroSky’s ThinkGear Connector and future formats.
+If there is any additional debugging information that can be useful to the user, they will find it in the appropriate message from NeuroSky’s ThinkGear Connector or from their mobile device's Bluetooth connection.

-Location: The indicator is set at the top right of your screen.
-It should be a constant throughout all parts of your application when the headset is being used as part of the experience.
+Icon Location: The indicator should be set at the top right of your screen.
+It should be a constant indicator throughout all parts of your application when the headset is being used as part of the experience.
+The images are included as larger sized PNG files that can be scaled as appropriate to your specific application design.

 It is highly important to establish uniformity and objectives in the opening of the application.
 A lead-in screen underlines the usage of NeuroSky technology.
 An instruction screen will enable an overview of the application’s usage.